Orlando Cáceres

 Orlando Cáceres (born 27 October 1961) is a Puerto Rican wrestler.
 He competed in the men's freestyle 57 kg at the 1984 Summer Olympics.
 A year earlier, he placed third at the Pan American Games in 1983.
-Cáceres was a two time NJ high school state champion for Pemberton in years 1979 and 1980.
+Cáceres was a two-time New Jersey high school state champion for Pemberton Township High School in 1979 and 1980.
+He was rivals with Northern Burlington wrestler Jeffrey Verity.